wizdes/cs5430_project/README.txt

 File_Handler_Interface.java - provides an interface to read and write from a file.

 ii) network (package)
-This package provides the network layer and implements send, receive and other network elements. !!!^_^_^_^_^_^!!!!
-MORE STUFF HERE
+This package provides the network layer and implements send, receive and other network elements.

 Files:
-Client.java -
-ClientListenerThread.java -
-Network.java -
-NetworkInterface.java -
-Node.java -
-Pair.java -
-Server.java -
-ServerThread.java -
+Client.java - the class responsible for interacting in the system as a client ClientListenerThread.java - a class that runs concurrently with the program to handle client requests from the network NetworkTransport.java - the class that implements the network transport interface NetworkTransportInterface.java - the main network transport layer that is used by 'SecureTransport' to communicate with other machines
+Node.java - a class that represents a machine in a abstract topology Pair.java - a class that represents a pair of values Server.java - the class responsible for interacting in the system as a server ServerThread.java - a class that runs concurrently with the program to handle server requests from the network

 c) Application Layer